 The data were analyzed using a content analysis approach.
 The text was read several times by one of the authors (KS) in order to explore the contents and the explicit meaning of the interviewees' experiences.
-Text relevant to the purpose of the study was marked and extracted as meaning units.
+Text relevant to the purpose of the study was marked and extracted as meaning units (Graneheim & Lundman, 2004).
 The meaning units were identified and condensed by one of the authors (KS), and then coded using a scheme combining SWOT analysis and Pettigrew's classification, which includes the context, content and process dimensions (Pettigrew, 1987).
 To finalize the analysis, all condensed units with the same coding were grouped into categories (Graneheim & Lundman, 2004).
 The analysis was carried out by the three authors to reduce any interviewer bias and to interpret the results as objectively as possible.
-To ensure validity and confirm the findings, the results were presented to staff that also had experience of the Innovation Engine.
+In order to confirm the analysis further, the categories were presented to staff at the department of operations development who also had experience of the Improvement Engine, and some minor changes were made to the labeling of the categories.